Julien-Verdun/Mobile_Development_Projects/README.md

 I use **redux** and **redux-persist** to manage data and data storage in my application because it is a convenient and easy way to do so.
 There is no connection to any API or server, the application is totally independant and don't need an internet connection.

+The trainings, exercise descriptions and images are stored on a mongodb database\*\*.

+A **Node JS** server is running to access the informations from the database.

+Currently, the server and the database are only running locally, they are not deployed.
+It is the next step for my application.

 ## Improvement ways